dteviot/DriveByEditor/readme.md

 * To Delete text, select the text on the web page, right click, select "Drive By Editor" -> "Delete Selected Text".
 * To Add text, select the text on the web page, right click, select "Drive By Editor" -> "Add New Text"  Type new text into the window that appears and click "Apply" button.
 * To Replace text, select the text on the web page, right click, select "Drive By Editor" -> "Replace Selected Text"  Type new text into the window that appears and click "Apply" button.
-* To create HTML file that has changes, right click anywhere on page, then  Click the "Save changes to file".
+* When done, all the edits can be copied to the clipboard at once.
+Right click anywhere on page, then select "Drive by Editor" -> "Copy edits to Clipboard".

 ## How to install from Source
 ### Chrome